Spinach: Its Acne-Clearing Properties Revealed

 Spinach does clear skin and acne.

-That’s 4 times higher than 40 years ago, and women over 40 are said to be top of the spinach-eating pile.
-It’s all down to spinach’s longstanding reputation as the Incredible Hulk in bottle.
-This dates back to the 1930s, when German scientist Emil von Wolff accidentally misplaced a decimal point and recorded an iron content in spinach ten times higher than the reality.
+Most of its popularity is down to its reputation for extreme, explosive muscle growth.
+This dates back to a mistake from the 1930s, when German scientist Emil von Wolff accidentally misplaced a decimal point and recorded an iron content in spinach ten times higher than the reality.

 Cartoonists were soon inspired to create Popeye the sailor, whose bulging forearms came solely from his spinach obsession.
 Thanks to Popeye, US spinach farmers enjoyed a 33% increase in sales during the 1930s, and the prominent spinach-growing town of Crystal City, Texas even erected a full-sized statue of Popeye to display their gratitude.

 Thanks to this origin story, spinach has the shining reputation of an immensely nutritious leafy green vegetable, standing shoulder to shoulder with the superfood kale.
-But is it really, and can acne patients like you use this supposed nutrition?
+But is it really, and can acne patients like you benefit?

 Why spinach is a deceptive vegetable

-On the face of it, spinach looks like an excellent source of acne nutrients, with 20% of the recommended daily intake of magnesium per 100 grams, the top mineral for sleep quality and boosting glutathione production.
-There’s also 467% of the RDI for vitamin C, a vital ingredient of collagen production, and a massive 188% for vitamin A, which lowers the production of pore clogging sebum (oil) and keratin.
+100 grams of raw spinach contains 20% of the recommended daily intake for magnesium, a mineral which aids sleep and boosts glutathione production.
+There’s 47% of the RDA for vitamin C, which increases collagen production, and a giant 188% for vitamin A, which lowers oil and pore-clogging keratin production.

-Unfortunately, however, spinach has one unavoidable roadblock.
-It’s the cruciferous vegetable highest in oxalic acid, a potent and highly annoying mineral-binder that stops the absorption of calcium, zinc, magnesium and iron dead in its tracks.
+However, spinach has one major complication.
+Spinach is the cruciferous vegetable highest in oxalic acid, a potent mineral-binder that inhibits the absorption of dietary calcium, zinc, magnesium and iron.

-Traces of oxalic acid are perfectly normal in plant foods, as strawberries have 34mg per half cup, and spinach’s fellow vegetable celery has 35mg per half cup.
-Normally, oxalates are so insignificant that their impact is barely felt, but spinach looms over the competition, with 750mg per half cup.
+Traces of oxalic acid are perfectly normal in plant foods, as strawberries have 34mg per half cup, celery has 35mg per half cup, and broccoli 1.8mg.
+Usually, their impact is barely felt, but spinach looms over the competition, with 750mg of oxalates per half cup.
 Only rhubarb, puriane and beet greens contain more, with 860mg, 910mg, and 916mg per half cup respectively.

 Read Annihilate Your Acne – get the diet that could transform your skin!

-The absorption prophecy was fulfilled, as the magnesium in spinach was 27% less bioavailable than that of kale: 26.7% absorption versus 36.5%.
-The conclusion said it all: “the difference in Mg absorption… is attributed to the difference in oxalic acid content between the two vegetables”.
+The absorption prophecy was fulfilled, as the magnesium in spinach was significantly less bioavailable than that of kale: 26.7% absorption versus 36.5%.
+According to the scientists, this was attributed to “attributed to the difference in oxalic acid content between the two vegetables”.

 Why the vitamin C is also deceptive

-One happy fact is that oxalic acid only binds to minerals, not vitamins.
-However, the health dangers of this toxin also mean that spinach needs to be cooked more intensely than the average cruciferous vegetable, with the most notorious danger being kidney stone formation.
+The good news is that oxalic acid only binds to minerals, not vitamins.
+However, the health dangers of oxalates also mean that you need to cook spinach more than the average cruciferous vegetable.

-In the bloodstream, oxalic acid is strongly attracted to dietary calcium, binding together in the kidneys to form rock hard stones that snowball into monsters.
-Low oxalate diets are commonly prescribed to kidney stone patients, and spinach is normally outlawed completely.
+The most notorious danger is kidney stone formation.
+In the bloodstream, oxalic acid is strongly attracted to dietary calcium, binding together to form calcium oxalate molecules.
+These accumulate around the body, and especially in the kidneys, to form hard stones that snowball in size.
+Doctors routinely prescribe low oxalate diets to kidney stone patients, and spinach is normally outlawed completely.

 Next – the 6 best vitamins and minerals for naturally clear skin

-Because of oxalates, I advise all acne patients to cook their spinach thoroughly…
+Consequently, I recommend that all acne patients cook their spinach thoroughly…

 A 2013 study found a 10% loss of vitamin C when boiled for 5 minutes (a normal duration for deactivating oxalates), while studies elsewhere suggest a 75% reduction in healthy phytonutrients after boiling spinach for 10 minutes.